pywinrt/pywinrt/scripts/2to3/README.md

   false positives.
 * Some methods may have overloads with the same number of arguments that are now exposed in the projection that previously weren't.
-In this case, check the type hints to ensure the correct overload is being used base on the argument types.
+In this case, check the type hints to ensure the correct overload is being used based on the argument types.

 ## "Casting" WinRT object/interface types